Back to Blog

 Which state has the longest cure period?

 Iowa has the longest cure period at 90 days.
 This is three times the standard 30-day window used by most states.
-Iowa’s privacy law is generally considered the most business-friendly of the comprehensive state privacy laws.
+Iowa’s privacy law is generally considered one of the most business-friendly comprehensive state privacy laws.

 Are more states expected to eliminate their cure periods?